Leveraging Large Language Models for Collective Decision-Making: Discussion

 \subsection{Privacy Concerns}

-A noteworthy concern related to our system is the management of information leakage from members.
-Specifically, it’s crucial to prevent the exposure of sensitive information to other members, such as undisclosed preferences, sensitive attributes, and confidential details from the members’ past behavior (which can be, e.g., exposed via the knowledge graph).
+Our system uses private communication between each member and the system, enabling members to freely express their preferences regarding group decisions.
+However, there remains a concern that private information about a member—such as undisclosed preferences, sensitive attributes, or confidential details from past behaviors (potentially accessible via the database)—could be inadvertently revealed to the group when the system provides explanations for its suggestions.
 Therefore, enhancing the coordination module’s capacity to protect sensitive information becomes essential to the success of the system.
 Such privacy concerns have gained prominence (cf. \cite{kandpal2022deduplicating,carlini2020privacy,brown2022does} and the references therein), and various strategies have been proposed to address the concern.
 Such mitigation strategies can include implementing LLM-based redaction and filtering modules and fine-tuning the LLMs to preserve privacy.
 In the context of our model, it is certainly possible to instruct the intent extraction prompts to redact any potentially sensitive information or to introduce noise in the preferred preferences (i.e., slightly perturb the reported preferences) before sending them to the coordination module.